 HOW CAN NETSAFE HELP?

-Netsafe is open seven days a week to give you free and confidential help with issues around online bullying, harassment or abuse.
-We’ll talk to you about what’s happening and give you advice on what you can do to stop the bullying or harassment and stay safe.
+We can give you free and confidential help with issues around online bullying, harassment or abuse.
+We’ll talk to you about what’s happening and give you advice on what you can do to stop the bullying or harassment and how to stay safe.

 We can also look into what’s happening and work with you and the person bullying or harassing you to get them to stop – but we won’t do this unless you say it’s OK.
 We may also contact online platforms like Facebook or Snapchat to ask them to block or remove posts or other harmful content.